American Society of Canine Trainers International

 Where We Serve

-United States, Canada, United Kingdom, Norway, Sweden, Denmark, Finland, Germany, Belgium, Switzerland, France, Argentina, Chile, Japan, Australia, Tanzania, Zambia, Malawi, Botswana, and South Africa.
+United States, Canada, United Kingdom, Norway, Sweden, Denmark, Finland, Germany, Belgium, Switzerland, France, Argentina, Chile, Japan, Australia, Tanzania, Zambia, Malawi, Botswana, South Africa, Russia, and New Zealand.

 The American Society of Canine Trainers is managed by a certification board.
 President/CEO, Chris Aycock Ph.D.